SymbyTech/teensy-dual-motor-control-system/WIRING_GUIDE.md

 All grounds must be connected together:
 - Raspberry Pi ground
-- Both Teensy grounds
+- Teensy ground
-- Both driver grounds (PUL-, DIR-, ENA-)
+- Both driver grounds (PUL-, DIR-)
 - Motor power supply ground
-- Arduino Nano ground

 This creates a common ground reference for all signals.